19 Different Types Of Pedicures: Most Effective Pedicures For Every Occasion

 A rose pedicure may involve rose petal extract and rose-based skin care products such as moisturizers and oils.
 The pedicure usually begins with a soak in a rose petal-filled bath, followed by exfoliation with a rose petal scrub.

-Rose petal extract has anti‐inflammatory and antioxidant properties, which fight skin damage.
+Rose petal extract has anti‐inflammatory and antioxidant properties that help fight skin damage (18).
 Besides, rose oil has been scientifically proven to induce psychological relaxation.
-The smell of roses also has a relaxing effect and can act as a sleeping aid.
+The smell of roses also has a relaxing effect and can act as a sleeping aid (19).

 16. Milk And Honey Pedicure

 A milk and honey pedicure uses the natural moisturizing properties of milk and honey to treat the feet.
 In cosmetic formulations, honey offers emollient, humectant, and soothing effects.
-It keeps the skin protected from wrinkles, aging, and infections.
+It keeps the skin protected from wrinkles, aging, and infections (20).
+Milk, especially the camel type, contains a compound called lanolin, a natural moisturizer, often used in cosmetic formulations to ensure skin hydration (21).

 The pedicure begins with a warm milk-infused bath, followed by a sugar scrub exfoliation.
 A milk and honey mask is also applied to your feet to seal in moisture.